Bayer clinches Monsanto with improved $66 billion bid

 Grant said on Wednesday's media conference call that the future of the Monsanto brand has not yet been discussed, but the world's largest seed company is "flexible" about the name going forward.

-The transaction includes a $2-billion break-up fee that Bayer will pay to Monsanto should it fail to get regulatory clearance.
+The transaction includes a $2-billion (1.5 billion pounds) break-up fee that Bayer will pay to Monsanto should it fail to get regulatory clearance.
 Bayer expects the deal to close by the end of 2017.

 The details confirm what a source close to the matter told Reuters earlier.